MG40/CloudseedersDevOpsWorkshop/ContainerKubernetes101HandsOn/README.md

 Based on your OS, pls follow the instructions, there’s always Google and Cloud Seeders team to help you out in case of any issues.

+Create a docker hub login account for the docker images.

 Install Virtualbox + Minikube + kubectl

 VirtualBox is a generic tool for running virtual machines.